daithioc95/MS2/README.md

 ## Known Bugs and Fixes
 - Evo-Calendar
     - For mobile devices, when closing the events section on there appears to be an issue with closing.
-It is expected to gradually slide in however, it slides a fraction before closing abruptly.
+It is expected to gradually slide in, however it slides a fraction before closing abruptly.
 This is a known issue and I plan to fix this at a later stage.

 - JSHint issue
     - The below issue  appears when using the JShint validator despite the code fullfilling it's functionality.
     - "Functions declared within loops referencing an outer scoped variable may lead to confusing semantics.
 (W083)"
     - The reason for this error is because a function is declared within the for loop.
 I have trialed a series of different approaches to remove this error, however it still appears.
 The function is needed to appear within the loop in order to implement the location title above the specified marker.
     - This may be down to how the google maps API elements interacts with Jshint.
- - The error occurs for each set of markers meaning it occurs once in the maps2.js file and 3 times in the maps.js file.
+    - The error occurs for each category of map markers meaning it occurs once in the maps2.js file and 3 times in the maps.js file.

 ## Credits
 ### Content